Rules Governing the Use of the Library

 Reconsideration of Library Materials

 Groups and individuals using the Olean Public Library's meeting rooms must submit the Room Use Agreement form annually.
-Submit this form online, or print form to mail or fax, or apply in person at the Circulation Desk.
+Submit the form by mail, fax, or in person to the Circulation Desk.

 - Organizations may book the meeting rooms up to six months in advance.
 Except for Library and Library related programs groups may not use the meeting rooms more than once each month; limited series of weekly or daily meetings may be scheduled at the discretion of the Director.
 Library-sponsored activities take priority in the use of the room and the Library reserves the right to reschedule or cancel meetings.